ZILtoid1991/pixelperfectengine/docs/manual_new.md

  * `%SHDRVER%`: contains the currently set shader version, intended to be used like `%SHADER%/final_%SHDRVER%.frag`.
  * `%LOCAL%`: contains localization files.
  * `%CURRLOCAL%`: contains the current localizaton setting, intended to be used like `%LOCAL%/texts_%CURRLOCAL%.xml`.

+## Working with templates

+In the engine's root folder, there's a folder for application templates.
+It is recommended to copy the code out from them and into your initial source file, especially if you're unfamiliar with the many subsystems of the engine.
+You can modify them to fit your needs later on.